-Located in the heart of downtown Los Angeles’ Skid Row, the Weingart Center has a rich history.
 The Weingart Center resides in what was originally the El Rey hotel, an 11-story building constructed in 1926, which later came under the ownership of Ben Weingart and the Weingart Foundation.
-With support from the Weingart Foundation, the business community, Los Angeles County, the city’s Community Redevelopment Agency, a $1.6 million federal Urban Development Action Grant, and a dynamic director, Maxine Johnston—who had the vision for a “one-stop shop” for services—the Weingart Center Association opened in 1983 as the most comprehensive human services center for homeless men and women in the Western U.S.
+With support from the Weingart Foundation, the business community, city, county, and federal support and funding, and a dynamic director, Maxine Johnston—who had the vision for a “one-stop shop” for services—the Weingart Center Association opened in 1983 as the most comprehensive human services center for homeless men and women in the Western U.S.

 In the early 1990s the Weingart Center enhanced its service offering for HIV+ individuals by adding on-site residential programs for people with this diagnosis.
 We also added the recuperative care program, which provides medical assistance and shelter to individuals who are released from area hospitals with illnesses or injuries that will be exacerbated by homelessness.